compose-x/ecs_composex/docs/installation.rst

 From sources
 ============

-The sources for ECS-ComposeX can be downloaded from the `Github repo`_.
+The sources for ECS-Compose-X can be downloaded from the `Github repo`_.

 You can either clone the public repository: